 13. How can I find out more about the exemption?

-For information, visit the Office of Admissions online at uoregon.edu/admissions.
+For information, visit the Office of Admissions online at admissions.uoregon.edu

-14. Do students automatically receive the Exemption as soon as they are eligible?
+14. Do students automatically receive the exemption as soon as they are eligible?

-No, students must request an exemption using the affidavit and request for exemption form.
+No, students must request an exemption using the Request for Tuition Equity Form.
 Once eligibility is determined, the exemption becomes effective beginning with the next academic term.

-Office of Admissions 1217 University of Oregon Eugene, Oregon 97403-1217
+Office of Admissions 1217 University of Oregon

+Eugene, Oregon 97403-1217